-And goodness, my favorite fairy tale has always been Beauty and the Beast, which is all about looking past appearances and seeing what is underneath.
-Ironically, that’s one of the themes in the Phantom story as well.
 Yet here I was, unsure about an actor's performance in a role largely because of his skin tone, before I’d found out anything about his acting ability.

 Once I was aware of the casting changes, I plunged into another online research session and found an interview of Derrick’s.
 I was impressed by his take on the role, and was instantly struck by his charm and his warm demeanor.
 In the course of the interview, he mentioned that as he was only the third person of color to play the Phantom, he hoped that the audience would come away from his performance “color blind.”
 I felt ashamed of myself, and from that moment on was determined to see him for his performance, not for the color of his skin.